rhorner998/Horiseon-Challenge/README.md

 # Horiseon-Challenge
 Week two homework assignment
 This is a homework assignment where we work on code refactoring.
 Without changing the layout or functionality of the website our job is to improve the accessability of the code while also addressing any issues with functionality.
+Base Code was adopted from Washu EdX Bootcamp week 2 Challenge